nkey-ops/extended-marks.nvim/README.md

 > In order to open a tab under a certain mark you should hit `` ` `` and then `[a-zA-Z]+`

-    :MarksTab       - to check all the tab marks :MarksTabDelete - to delete tab mark by its key
+    :MarksTab                   - to check all the tab marks :MarksTabDelete             - to delete tab mark by its key :MarksKeyLength tab [num]   - to set the max number of letters for cwd marks (it is not persited between sessions use the config for that)

 # Configurations
 ## Lazy.nvim